Motorola Solutions DAS Education

 Designs that requires compliance to the NFPA-1221 codes for Public Safety become very stringent in the equipment and installation processes as the equipment must meet certain survivability requirements.

-The Motorola Solutions DAS Center of Excellence takes these issues seriously.
+The Motorola Solutions DAS Solutions Group takes these issues seriously.
 We offer “turn-key” solutions that provide Design, Engineering, Supply, Implementation, and Commissioning of Indoor Enhancement products.
 Motorola can provide solutions for private repeaters, SMR trunking, P-25 Public Safety, and any or all of the cellular carriers.